Ballethnic Dance Company Inc

 Waverly T. Lucas, II attended Marygrove College in Detroit, Michigan, where he conceived the concept and name for Ballethnic Dance which he cofounded with his wife Nena Gilreath in 1990.
 After careers with the Dance Theatre of Harlem and the Atlanta Ballet, he joined The Heartstrings National Tour.
 He has created over 50 ballets, including Urban Nutcracker, The Leopard Tale, A Jazzy Sleeping Beauty, Flyin’ West …the Ballet (based on the Pearl Cleage play), and Aida for the Atlanta Opera.
 Lucas’ choreography projects include the 1996 Olympic Arts Festival, Lincoln Center Out-of-Doors Concert Series, National Black Arts Festival, Atlanta Symphony Orchestra Outreach Program, Dance Africa (at Brooklyn Academy of Music and Chicago Theater), the Danseur Development Project, (a training program for young males).
 Lucas is the creator of Ballethnicize, an evolving dance/fitness discipline that combines African dance styles with classical ballet.
 Internationally, Lucas has performed and/or taught in USSR, West Africa, South America and the West Indies.
 Lucas has performed, taught, and choreographed works for UGA as Artist in Residence.
 His awards include Princess Grace Scholarship, McPheeter’s Medallion Award, National Choreographers Award, TBS Trumpet Award as Dancer/Choreographer, the Lexus Leaders of the Arts by Georgia Public Broadcasting, and the Charles Loridans Award.
 Lucas earned his M.A. in Ethnochoreology at the University of Limerick in Ireland.

-Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation, the Community Foundation for Greater Atlanta, and The Zeist Foundation.
+Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation, the Alice L. Walton Foundation, the Community Foundation for Greater Atlanta, and The Zeist Foundation.